cart69420/openanarchy-website/README.md

-# Official OpenAnarchy website
+# remade OpenAnarchy website

-After all this time the lazy devs finally finished the website
+remade by cart#0001 !!!! (he has no knowledge of html/css)